RJL22/vops/README.md

 # Vops
-This python project uses data from yahoo finance to graph option profit-loss diagrams
+This python project uses data from yahoo finance to graph option profit-loss diagrams.

+Note: any examples used here are outdated because the option contracts have expired.

 ## Installing
 Installing with pip: